open/close all folders

 - This happens all the time.
 Citing all the What the Hell, Hero? moments would take a whole page.
 Some of these are solo efforts, others are group interventions, mostly with Xander spearheading them.
 Buffy is the most common victim of it (due to her tendency to keep secrets from her friends and to underestimate the danger potential of her boyfriends), but Willow gets her share in the later seasons, and not even Giles or Xander are spared from it.

 - Buffy's case is mostly the fact that she's still a teenager and isn't emotionally stable half the time, and people seem to forget that, even her own friends.
 Because of that, nobody supports her very well in the earlier seasons, even though they try to.
-This is most evident in the episode where she makes her return to Sunnydale after running away, where everyone collectively lectures her.
+This is most evident in "Dead Man's Party", where she makes her return to Sunnydale after running away, where everyone collectively lectures her.
 Nevermind the fact that she waited months to kill her boyfriend; Xander blames her for putting everyone else in danger (the others try to pick up slayer duties), Willow avoids her until Buffy caves again emotionally and tries to run away again, and Joyce tried to give Buffy space, but seemed to have a little difficulty acknowledging that her daughter was home.

 - In the same episode, Buffy gives a Shut Up, Hannibal! to her mother's What The Hell Hero speech; Joyce pointed out how worried she was while Buffy had run away, which incensed Buffy, since Joyce had told her to leave and never come back.

 - Buffy "acting like such a bitca" in "When She Was Bad" after having been revived.

 - Notable in that this particular "What the Hell, Hero?" speech was delivered by Cordelia.